polterguy/lizzie/docs/introduction.md

 since it will just as happily accept anything, and convert back and forth from almost anything to anything, as long as there exists a legal conversion somehow.
 Although in your C# code, you must be slightly more careful.
-You can use the `Get<T>(int index)` method though on your `Arguments` instance to perform automatic conversion, if you know what types your method is expecting.
+You can use the `Get<T>(int index)` method on your `Arguments` instance to perform automatic conversion, if you know what types your method is expecting.

-**Notice!
-Lizzie does not include type safety**, but after a while, you will realize that _is the whole point_, and its _main advantage_ in fact!
+**Notice!** Lizzie is not type safe, but after a while, you will realize that _is the whole point_, and its _main advantage_ in fact!
 If Lizzie had type safety, it wouldn't have much practical use in fact, since the whole idea is to create an extremely loosely coupling, allowing you to create configurations and rule based engines, which can be dynamically stored any place, and chained together to allow for complex rule based engines, through a dynamically compiled script language.
-Notice also that this implies that the same piece of Lizzie code, might in theory perform two distinct different tasks, depending upon which class you are binding it towards.
-So you can completely chabge what your code does, by simply choosing to bind it to something else, which of course is extremely cool once you realize its powers.
+This also implies that the same piece of Lizzie code, might in theory perform two distinct different tasks, depending upon which class you are binding it towards.
+So you can completely change what your code does, by simply choosing to bind it to something else, which of course is extremely powerful once you realize its advantages.

 ## Pre-defined Lizzie functions

-Lizzie contains many pre-defined functions for different use cases, which you can choose to use, or choose to not use if you want to.
+Lizzie contains many pre-defined functions for different use cases, which you can choose to use.
 In fact, if you want to have complete control over which _"keywords"_ your Lizzie code has access to, you can control this, through a slightly more manual process, resembling the example below.

 ```csharp
 using System;